Trần Ngọc Châu: In the legislature

 Corruption had become ubiquitous; it damaged South Vietnam's prospects.
 The ragged war economy, amid destruction and death, and inflation, created stress in the population, yet presented novel business opportunities, not all legitimate.
 Incoming American war assistance multiplied many fold, as did American aid to millions of Vietnamese refugees caused by the war's escalation.
 Accordingly, a major source of wealth was the import of vast quantities of American goods: to support military operations, to supply hundreds of thousands of troops, and to mitigate 'collateral damage'.
 Misappropriation of these imports for commercial resale became a widespread illegal activity.
 Its higher-end participants were often Vietnamese officials, military officers and their wives.

 Other forms of corruption were common.
 In the government, the hidden selling of their votes by some elected deputies disgraced the process.
-A pharmacist, Nguyen Cao Thang, was President Thiệu's liaison with the legislature.
+A pharmacist, Nguyen Cao Thang, was Thiệu's liaison with the legislature.
 Part of his duties apparently included delivery of cash payments to deputies.
 Châu started a political campaign against corruption in general and against the "bag man" Thang in particular.
 In the National Assembly Châu "had attracted a bloc of followers whose votes could not be bought.
 He had also aroused Thiệu's ire by attacking government corruption."

 As his legislative experience accumulated, Châu thought of starting "a political party with a nationwide grassroots infrastructure".
 He had reasoned that many fellow deputies were unfortunately not connected to the people who voted, but more to artificial, inbred political networks.
 Such politicians, hopefully, would be denied reelection.
 In 1968 Châu spoke with two CIA agents; one offered secret financing to set up and organize a new political party, but it had to be supportive of President Thiệu and the war.
 The new party project appealed to Chau, but the CIA's secret deal did not.
 Instead Châu suggested the need for a center nationalist party, independent of the military, and "a new national agenda and policies that could win the support of most of the people."
 The CIA, however, required that their recipients favor Thiệu, and conform to U.S. policy on the war.

-During this period Ambassador Ellsworth Bunker was being cooperative regarding President Thiệu's authoritarian rule.
+During this period Ambassador Ellsworth Bunker was being cooperative regarding Thiệu's authoritarian rule.
 Châu sensed his exposure to powerful elements of the Saigon establishment.